SQL API Reference

 FROM users

-INNER JOIN posts ON users.id = posts.user_id
+INNER JOIN posts ON users.id = posts.user_id;

 -- LEFT JOIN

-SELECT users.name, COUNT(posts.id) as post_count
+SELECT users.name, COUNT(posts.id) AS post_count

 FROM users